10 Morning Habits Damaging your Health

 9) Waking In A Dark Room

 It may feel good to take it slow and get ready in a dark, cozy room, but we may be delaying our body's natural ability to energize itself with the solar cycle.
 If we open the curtains, let the light in, and maybe even put some energizing music on, we, too, will become energized and motivated, ready to start the day.

 10) Cold Start

-When I wake up, the first thing I do is stretch, move and twist, to get my heart pumping and my energy flowing.
-Of course we’d all love to say we take the time to workout and move before we start our workday, but that may not be a realistic option for every schedule.
-We may have to squeeze our workouts in between lunch, after work, or every other day, making it that much more important to start your day off with some sort of movement, whether it be a good stretch or a couple sun salutations, before the daily grind to get the blood flowing, release endorphins, and energize the body and mind.
+When I wake up, the first thing I do is stretch, move, and twist, to get my heart pumping and my energy flowing.
+Of course, we’d all love to say we take the time to workout and move before we start our workday, but that may not be a realistic option for every schedule.
+We may have to squeeze our workouts in between lunch, after work, or every other day, making it that much more important to start your day off with some sort of movement, whether it be a good stretch or a couple of sun salutations, before the daily grind to get the blood flowing, release endorphins, and energize the body and mind.

 What Steps Do You Take To Improve Your Morning?

 If you haven’t already, join our free global challenge at www.GetOffTheGluten.com to receive daily recipes & health tips, access to our private group for support and inspiration, plus before and after testing to track your progress in key areas of your life such as weight, sleep, bloating, skin-conditions, mental health and more!